 The Complainants argue that individual judgment calls can be influenced by personal biases and discrimination.
 The Complainants assert that Schmidt's biases against black, African-Americans affected his judgment on June 6, 2009 and that he discriminated against the Complainants because of their race.
 As a result of being dropped off at the corner of South Lakewood Gardens Lane, the Complainants were forced to walk a farther distance to 21 Lakewood Gardens.
 However, the Hearing Examiner finds that, contrary to the Complainants' beliefs, the walking distance from the corner of South Lakewood Gardens Lane/Fordem Avenue to 21 Lakewood Gardens does not constitute the length of two football fields.
-A review of the physical location of Lakewood Gardens.
+A review of the physical location of Lakewood Gardens reveals that the Complainants had to walk an additional .15 miles to 21 Lakewood Gardens.